stevenpencle/D6-LOA/README.md

 ## TODO (difficulty 1 - 5)

 - Add support for field-level validation message display (2)
-- Standardize series and data-point models for all charts and add a chart wrapper component that automatically table-izes the chart data (4)
 - Consider switching the current Staff API to a cached StaffJson API in-memory data set to reduce cold-start lag on the staff service (2)

 ## Where We're Heading